corpora-lab/corpora-lab.github.io/_people/1_pontiggia.md

 <img class="main-image person circle-image wow animated zoomIn" src="{{ page.picture }}" data-wow-delay=".1s"/>

 Francesco Pontiggia is a PhD student at the TrustCPS group at TU Wien.
+His main research interests are on verification and synthesis techniques for probabilistic systems and programs.

 {% include people/links.html pid="pontiggia" %}